About the Practice

 General Dentistry, Cosmetic Dentistry, Restorative Dentistry, Implant Dentistry

-When the dentist isthe technician, that entire chain collapses into a single conversation.
-Shade matching happens in the same room as the patient.
+Dr. Meader doesn't work that way.
+With both the DMD and the board-level CDT credential — plus well over 10,000 restorations fabricated by hand across three decades — the person who examines your mouth is the same person who designs, fabricates, and finishes the piece.
+Shade matching happens with you in the chair.
 Margins get verified against the actual prep.
-Same-day emergency repairs of broken dentures and crowns are possible because there's no shipping involved.
-And when the case calls for something subtle — building layered translucency into a front-tooth veneer, flowing a denture base to track soft-tissue recovery after an extraction — there's no translation loss between what the dentist sees and what the technician builds.
+Same-day emergency repairs are possible because there's no shipping involved.
+And when the case calls for something subtle — building layered translucency into a front-tooth veneer, flowing a denture base to track soft-tissue recovery after an extraction — there is no translation loss between what the dentist sees and what gets built.

 That's the core of why Complete Dental Care exists as a practice.
-It's the daily-use benefit of the CDT credential.
+Not conceptual understanding alone.
+Not credentials alone.
+Both — backed by the experience of actually doing it right, every single time.

 Recognition & Patient Ratings